It turns out that

 where Robert Smith has taken to crooning from

-within the very heart of the structure.)
-There’s rain
+within the very heart of our building.) floods the ears

-a joke.
-I’m sure he’s immune to, if not in love with,
+That’s just a joke.
+I imagine that he’s immune to, if not in love with,

 the rain, in general.
 As it builds upon or flavors his crooning.